Pelenakeke Brown, Rodney Bell, Katrina George and Owen McCarthy have created a new multi-disciplinary work Te Kūititanga (The Narrowing).

 Sound Design Grace Osborne (NYC)

 Produced by Rose Kirkup, Nic Lane

-In March the team converged in Te Kūiti, Rodney’s
+After following much discussion the team converged in Te Kūiti, Rodney’s

 Performer Katrina George and Designer Owen McCarthy collaborated with Rodney, offering their perspectives and skills as Samoan artists.
 ‘Te Kūititanga’, or the narrowing, was developed from conversations between the artists and through contact improvisation between Katrina and Rodney.

 Movement Research (NYC) is one of the world’s leading laboratories for the investigation of dance and movement-based forms.
 Valuing the individual artist, their creative process and their vital role within society, Movement Research is dedicated to the creation and implementation of free and low-cost programs that nurture and instigate discourse and experimentation.
 Movement Research strives to reflect the cultural, political and economic diversity of its moving community, including artists and audiences alike.

 Venue: Judson Memorial Church

 A performing arts space, social justice centre and place of worship.
 Beginning in the 1950s, the church supported a radical arts ministry making space available to artists for art exhibitions, rehearsals, and performances.
 It was to be a place where artists could have the freedom to experiment in their work without fear of censorship.
 Presenting artists have included Robert Rauschenberg, Jim Dine, Tom Wesselmann & Yoko Ono.
 The Judson Dance Theater, which began in 1962, provided a venue for dancers and choreographers including Trisha Brown, Lucinda Childs, & Yvonne Rainer to create and show their work.
 Judson Church is located opposite Washington Square Park, in Greenwich Village, NYC.

 With the support of NZ’s Arts Council Creative New Zealand, and crowdfunding through Boosted.